Cowes Floating Bridge: Continued operational problems

 September 2019 saw the issues continue with the floating bridge out of service again due to technical problems with the prow and hinge.
 Repairs were delayed causing continued disruption.
 Following extended delays it was brought back into service on 30 September 2019.
 It ended September having operated only 33.25% of its scheduled sailings.
 Issues around the vessel running aground continued, occurring again in October 2019.

 The vessel was taken out of service in July 2020 for routine maintenance, at which time a serious hydraulic system fault was discovered.
 In September of the same year the Isle of Wight Council decided to take legal action against Mainstay Marine.

 The vessel was taken out of service again in August 2021 due to engine problems.
 Engineers diagnosed a problem with one of the drive motors which requires replacement.
 The vessel was expected to be out of service for at least a month.

 In April 2022 the ferry hit a sea wall while being brought back to the Medina from an inspection in Falmouth.
 This resulted in a further ten days out of service.
+A software issue caused the ferry to be pulled from service on the evening of Sunday 16 July 2023.
+It remained out of action for several weeks, making the ferry unavailable for Cowes Week.

+In March 2024, the council confirmed that the ferry would be replaced.
+The ferry was out of action again in January 2025, due to a battery fault; crossings were expected to halt for 48 hours.